alexcumplido/alexcumplido/README.md

 ### Hello there!

 Frontend developer with a passion for translating business logic into an easy-to-use UI.
 Working with GIT, HTML5, CSS3, JavaScript ES6, and React with custom hooks.
-Currently migrating to TypeScript and interested in TDD principles ad Accessibility.
-I am looking to contribute to an engineering team creating solutions with an impact on customers and end-users.
+Currently migrating to TypeScript and interested in TDD principles.
+Looking to contribute to an engineering team creating solutions with an impact on customers and end-users.

 👨‍💻 See my <strong>[website](https://alexcumplido.github.io/portfolio/)</strong> for more information!